replicatedhq/kotsapps/README.md

 3. Ensure the token has "Write" access or you'll be unable create new releases.
 4. Configure the `REPLICATED_API_TOKEN` github secret in your forked repository (see [configuring secrets](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) for more details.
 5. Set the `REPLICATED_API_TOKEN` in your local environment (e.g., `export REPLICATED_API_TOKEN=...`)
-6. Go to the directory of the desired application (e.g., `nginx-ingress`) and ensure this is working by running `make list-releases`)
+6. Go to the directory of the desired application (e.g., `nginx-ingress`) and ensure this is working by running `cp ../common/Makefile .; make list-releases`)
-7. To iterate on your application, simply push changes to the `app-slug/manifests` directory.
-This will initiate a github action to make a new release.
-The branch name will correspond to the application channel (e.g., `stable`, `unstable` )
+7. To iterate on your application, simply push changes to the repository on the `unstable` or `beta` branches.
+When changes are detected in the `app-slug/manifests` directory, a github action will initiate to make a new release on the channel of the same name.
+8. To release a stable version of your application, simply push a new tag starting with `v` (e.g., `v1.0.1`).
+When this tag is detected, a github action will initiate to make a new release on the "Stable" channel across all applications.

 ## Creating a new kotsapp